article · Career change into tech

 Build my personalized career plan

 A career change from healthcare to tech is realistic, but "tech" is many roles with different barriers and the switch isn't guaranteed — the honest move is often a bridge role that values your clinical license (clinical informatics, EHR/clinical-application analyst, clinical QA, healthtech business analysis) rather than starting from zero, decided on fit plus cited BLS data and your own runway, not a fabricated success rate or salary.
 Search 'career change from healthcare to tech' and page one is coding bootcamps and salary content farms.
 The bootcamps conclude 'yes, switch, enroll.'
 The salary sites mostly surface clinical 'nurse technician' pay that has nothing to do with a tech move.
-We sell nothing, so here is the honest version: whether the switch fits you, which clinical skills genuinely transfer to which named roles, and the bridge paths that value your license instead of making you start from zero.
+Nobody pays us to point you anywhere, so here is the honest version: whether the switch fits you, which clinical skills genuinely transfer to which named roles, and the bridge paths that value your license instead of making you start from zero.

 Key takeaways